mikecalvo/mikecalvo.github.io/msse/notes/grails_intro/index.md

 ---

 # Scaffolding
-- Dyamically created CRUD actions and views for a controller
+- Dynamically created CRUD actions and views for a controller
 - Good starting point for a basic set of app functionality

 ``` groovy